 Once our patients have had Laser Vision Correction or Cataract surgery, they happily donate their old glasses for Re:Vision to find new homes (eyes!)

-So when our patients' lives change, they make a difference in someone else's life too!
-Watch our short video for more info.
+So when our patients' lives change, they make a difference in someone else's life - to see, read and drive!

 Many cataract patients have had one eye operated on in public, but are denied publicly-funded cataract surgery to their other eye.
 A prolonged wait for the second eye, is often dangerous due to imbalanced vision causing difficulty with things like driving.